ibm-cloud-docs/vpc/nlb-faqs.md

 You can attach a maximum of 50 virtual server instances to your back-end pool for a network load balancer.

-## Is a network load balancer horizontally scalable?
+## Is an NLB horizontally scalable?
 {: #is-the-network-load-balancer-horizontally-scalable}
 {: faq}

 No. A network load balancer is not horizontally scalable.
 However, it comes with a high-availability option and several different sizes (small, medium, and large), which allow you to select a network load balancer size that fits your performance needs.

-## What should I do if I'm using ACLs on the subnets that are used to deploy a network load balancer?
+## What should I do if I'm using ACLs on the subnets that are used to deploy an NLB?
 {: #what-should-i-do-if-i-am-using-acls-on-the-subnets-that-are-used-to-deploy-the-load-balancer-nlb}

 Make sure that the proper ACL rules are in place to allow incoming traffic for configured listener ports and management ports (ports in the range of 56500 - 56520).
 Traffic between a network load balancer and back-end instances should also be allowed.

 ## Why am I receiving a `401 Unauthorized Error` code?
-{: #nlb-401-unauthorized-error}
+{: #401-unauthorized-error}
 {: faq}

 If you are receiving a `401` error code for your network load balancer, check the following access policies for your user: